Getting bigger wholesale orders should be a huge priority for you as a business owner.

 Biggest and better orders are something you will need to work towards with your customers.
 The more you help them, the more they’ll help you.

-But there are a few things you can do on your end to smooth the process and make it a reality sooner rather than later.
+But there are a few things you can do on your end to smoothen the process and make it a reality sooner rather than later.

 1. Give Them A Great Ordering Experience

 One of the big pain points of your wholesale customers is how hard or easy it is to order from you.